elyxlz/nexus/job_spec.md

 - Monitor screen sessions for job status
 - Capture stdout/stderr to log files
 - Track runtime and start time for all jobs

-### Screen Session Management

-- Each job runs in screen session named 'nexus_job_<id>'
-- Screen sessions persist across terminal disconnects
-- Auto-cleanup of job screen sessions on completion
-- Ctrl+A+D returns to shell when attached to job

 ### Environment Variables